 It’s important to consider a variety of factors before making a thermometer choice.

-Applications – Many factors influence the choice of the appropriate temperature measurement instrument for a given application.
+Many elements influence the choice of the appropriate temperature measurement instrument for a given application.
 Physical factors include:

 – Target temperature range